BryceCanyonCounty/bcc-stables/README.md

 - Stable access can be limited by job and jobgrade
 - Return horse at stable (when open) or using the flee button in the horse menu
 - Feed your horse (haycubes) to increase horse's health and stamina
-- Brushing your horse will clean him and give a slight increase in health
+- Brushing your horse will clean him and give a slight increase in health and stamina
 - Configurable cooldown time for feeding and brushing
 - Distance-based NPC spawns

 #### Tips
 - Whistleing -- A short whistle will call your horse.
 A long one will set your horse to follow you.
-A second long whistle or mounting your horse will cancel following.
+A second whistle or mounting your horse will cancel following.

 #### Commands
 `/horseRespawn` Respawn your horse while bypassing the distance check